 And I’m learning how to cope with it.

 I used to think that people who dealt with this particular issue just needed to get over it.
 Perhaps they needed to pray harder.
+I didn’t feel God and anxiety belonged together.

-Then, what I was not able to understand in others, began to happen to me.
+That changed when what I was not able to understand in others, began to happen to me.

 Though mine was triggered via a traumatic event, looking back over my younger years, I can see traces of it throughout my life.
+My introvert self has always been an anxious sort.

 Social anxiety disorder and generalized anxiety are the two types I deal with.
+It’s like being an introvert on steroids.

 Add these to a list of other chronic illness issues and life can feel really overwhelming some days.